DivyaGodayal/CoderChef-Kitchen/Dynamic-Programming/Change-the-Signs/README.md

 So we simply store 1 or -1 depending upon if we chose to negate the number at the index i or not.

-## Backtracking

-Now comes the part where we backtrack to find the solution to our original problem.
+**Backtracking:** Now comes the part where we backtrack to find the solution to our original problem.
 Note, the decision for the very first number is what propagates the recursion further. i.e. if the first number was negated, the second number would be positive and the third number's decision can be found using `parent[2][true]`.
 Similarly, if the first number wasn't negated, then we move onto the second number and it's decision can be found using `parent[1][false]` and so on.
 Look at the pseudo-code-ish

 ```
 def retrace(was_first_number_negated):